opencord/voltha/voltha/adapters/adtran_olt/README.md

     preprovision_olt -t adtran_olt --host_and_port 10.17.174.193:830
 ```

+## xPON Provisioning Support

-Currently the Adtran Device Adapter supports xPON provisioning and to enable PON ports, or activate ONUs, you
+Currently the Adtran Device Adapter supports xPON provisioning to enable PON ports, or activate ONUs, you
 must use the appropriate commands.
 In the VOLTHA v2.0 release (Q4 2018?), the xPON provisioning will be removed
-from VOLTHA and replaced with Technology Profiles.
+from VOLTHA and replaced with Technology Profiles. _By default, this provisioning is now disabled and you should
+use the '-X' extra-arguments provisioning command switch if you wish to use it_.

-## REST Based Pre-Provisioning
+### REST Based xPON Pre-Provisioning
 In addition to CLI provisioning, the Adtran OLT Device Adapter can also be provisioned though the
 VOLTHA Northbound REST API.
+The following examples show curl commands when running with the **_Consul_**
+key-value store.
+Similar curl commands can be used when **_etcd_** is used as the key value store

 ```bash
 VOLTHA_IP=localhost